Sleep Scientist Warns Against Walking Through Life 'In An Underslept State'

 "Human beings are the only species that deliberately deprive themselves of sleep for no apparent gain," Walker says.
 "Many people walk through their lives in an underslept state, not realizing it."

-Walker is the director the Center for Human Sleep Science at the University of California, Berkeley.
+Walker is the director of the Center for Human Sleep Science at the University of California, Berkeley.
 He points out that lack of sleep — defined as six hours or fewer — can have serious consequences.
-Sleep deficiency is associated with problems in concentration, memory and the immune system, and may even shorten lifespan.
+Sleep deficiency is associated with problems in concentration, memory and the immune system, and may even shorten life span.

 "Every disease that is killing us in developed nations has causal and significant links to a lack of sleep," he says.
 "So that classic maxim that you may [have] heard that you can sleep when you're dead, it's actually mortally unwise advice from a very serious standpoint."